AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Templates.md

 The classic example of a template is the _swap()_ function.
 The _swap()_ function is simple and makes no calls to type-specific features like string's _substr()_ method, so why write five different overloads of the same exact function when the only difference is the datatype?
 When you write a templated function _swap()_, you can call it with any datatype, saving you plenty of time that you would have spent overloading functions.
-To make a function a template, add `template <typename T>` before the return type, where '_T_' is the name of the datatype of whatever variable is subject to change.
+To make a function a template, add `template <typename T>` before the return type, where '_T_' is the name of the datatype of the variable that is subject to change.
 The name '_T_' is entirely arbitrary — you can name the type whatever you want, but '_T_' is generally used because it's short and makes sense (since '_T_' is short for type).
 In fact, some languages like C# mandate '_T_' as the indicator of a generic type.

 Interestingly enough, the type-specific versions of templated function/class do not exist until used in the program.
 To prove this, make a syntax error in a templated